SigNoz/signoz.io/docs/operate/migration/upgrade-0.36.md

 In the SigNoz version `>=0.36` i.e. SigNoz chart version `>=0.32.0` , we have added support for dot(`.`) in attribute names.

-Ex:- Previously `service.name` was stored and queried as `service_name` , after this upgrade `service.name` will be supported
+Ex:- Previously `service.name` was stored and queried as `service_name` , after this upgrade `service.name` will be supported.

 ## Steps to run migration script: